szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 ## CSS

-The next step we'll need to take is to specific a height for our map.
+The next step we'll need to take is to specify a height for our map.
 Leaflet's one demand of CSS is that it be a certain height.
 We can do this by adding a `height` property to our `#map` id.
 In your `poem.css` file, add the following:

 ```CSS
 #map {